Ben-Ganon/Obsidian_Olympus_DnD/Mechanics/Dice mechanics.md

 #### Combined Rolls:
 - Combined rolls are used when the action you are performing does not match exactly with the stats available to you.
 - For example, climbing a wall quickly takes both Might and Agility.
-- To do a combined roll, make a check with both stats, then average the results.
+- To do a combined roll, make a check with both stats then take the average
-- For example, if you try to scale a wall quickly with Might stat 6 and Agility stat 4, and you roll Might 5 and Agility 3, your final roll will be ${5 +3 \over 2} = 4$ (this roll succeeds)

 #### Types of Common Combined Rolls:
-- Deception - Intuition + Stealth.
+- Deception - Intuition + Charisma
-- Intimidation - Might + Intuition.
+- Intimidation - Might + Charisma.
 - Investigation - Intuition + Dexterity.
 - Athletics - Might + Agility.
 - Acrobatics - Agility + Dexterity.